Josh-Alhassan/https-github.com-Saint-Josh-30-Days-JavaScript-Exercise/Day-08/note.md

 The scope *let* and *const* are the same.
 The difference is only reassigning.
 We can not change or re-assign the value of the <code>const</code> variable.
 By using *let* and *const* you will write clean code and aviod hard to debug mistakes.

 **Note**: As a rule of thumb, you can use let for any value which change, *const* for any constant value, and for an array, object, arrow function and function expression.

+# Object
+Everything can be an object and objects do have properties and properties have values, so an object is a key value pair.
+The order of the key is not reserved, or there's no order.